Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Introduction

-Our work makes several contributions.
-1) We propose a unifying framework for multi-study heterogeneous treatment effect estimation that is robust to between-study heterogeneity in the nuisance functions and heterogeneous treatment effects.
-Specifically, the proposed framework involves a multi-study data-adaptive objective function that links study-specific treatment effects with nuisance functions through membership probabilities.
-These probabilities enable cross-study learning, thereby allowing strength to be borrowed across potentially heterogeneous studies. \cite{nie2021quasi}'s $R$-learner is a special case of the proposed approach in the absence of between-study heterogeneity.
-2) We show analytically that the multi-study $R$-learner is asymptotically unbiased and normally distributed in the series estimation framework.
-3) We provide extensive evaluations on real ovarian and breast cancer data of the proposed approach.
-Results show that the multi-study $R$-learner has higher estimation accuracy than other methods as between-study heterogeneity increases.
-4) The multi-study $R$-learner is easy to implement and allows flexible estimation of nuisance functions, heterogeneous treatment effects, and membership probabilities using modern ML techniques.
-In addition, the proposed framework is general in its ability to incorporate both randomized and observational studies.
+Our paper makes several contributions.
+1) The proposed framework, the multi-study $R$-learner, is robust to between-study heterogeneity in the nuisance functions and HTEs.
+It involves a data-adaptive objective function that links study-specific treatment effects with nuisance functions through membership probabilities.
+These probabilities enable cross-study learning, thereby allowing information to be borrowed across heterogeneous studies. \cite{nie2021quasi}'s $R$-learner is a special case of the proposed approach in the absence of between-study heterogeneity.
+2) Under homoscedasticity, we show analytically that the multi-study $R$-learner is asymptotically unbiased and normally distributed in the series estimation framework.
+In the two-study setting, the proposed method is more efficient than the $R$-learner when there is between-study heterogeneity in the propensity score models.
+3) Results from extensive evaluations using cancer data showed that the multi-study $R$-learner performs favorably compared to other methods as between-study heterogeneity increases.
+4) The multi-study $R$-learner is easy to implement and allows flexible estimation of nuisance functions, HTEs, and membership probabilities using modern ML techniques.
+5) It can be used to combine RCTs, observational studies, or a combination of both.

+In this paper, there are two concepts of heterogeneity: heterogeneity in the treatment effect (i.e., HTE) across individuals and heterogeneity of various distributions between studies.
+The former refers to variation in the treatment effect across individuals with different covariates.
+For example, the effect of a targeted cancer treatment can vary across different cancer sub-types depending on whether the genetic alteration targeted by the drug is present in the sub-type \citep{habeeb2016use}.
+In contrast, between-study heterogeneity refers to differences in study-level characteristics.
+These concepts are distinct in that HTEs can occur within studies in the absence of between-study heterogeneity.
+They are also connected, as the presence of between-study heterogeneity may result in HTEs that differ across studies.

+The rest of the paper is organized as follows: Section \ref{s:methods} formalizes the problem setup and introduces the multi-study $R$-learner framework, Sections \ref{s:theory} and \ref{s:simulations} provide the theoretical and simulation results, respectively, and Section \ref{s:data_app} illustrates our approach in a breast cancer data application.